 How Much Are Chicago Car Accident Lawsuits Worth?

-The settlement value of a Chicago car accident injury lawsuit is determined by a variety of factors.
+A variety of factors determines the settlement payout of a Chicago car accident injury lawsuit.
 The most impactful factor that drives settlement value more than any other is the nature and severity of the plaintiff’s injuries.
 More serious injuries involve more medical expenses and more pain & suffering, which equates to a higher settlement value.
 The chart below shows the average settlement value range of Chicago car accident cases based on the severity level of the plaintiff’s injuries.

 Chicago Car Accident Settlements & Verdicts